 The novel begins in 1904.
 On a train heading east through Russia against Manchurite.
 Andrej is voluntarily on his way out in the Russian-Japanese war.
 He feels compelled to fulfill the threatening prophecy about his future as the father has written in the drama `The Living Body ‘- a sedictory story that ends with his alter ego, the immoral Fedja, fulfilling the duty to take his life.
 The journey through the vast landscape wakes Andrejs’s memories to life.
 Memories of childhood, of the ever-endangered upper class life in Moscow and on the estate Jasnaya Polyana and, not least, of his conflicted relationship with the father.

-The novel Andrej was nominated for the August Prize and was awarded the Lundequistska Bookstore Literature Prize, the Torgny Segerstedt Prize, the Swedish Radio’s Novel Prize and a later Swedish Academy’s Signe Ekbladh-Eldh’s Prize.
+The novel Andrej was nominated for the August Prize and was awarded the Lundequistska Bookstore Literature Prize, the Torgny Segerstedt Prize, the Swedish Radio’s Great Novel Prize and a later Swedish Academy’s Signe Ekbladh-Eldh’s Prize.

 The novel is translated to Finnish, Russian, Lithuanian and is also published in China.